 To help you translate this example to your own marketing workflows, we find most marketing content creation workflows move through four main stages:

 Download our generic marketing workflow campaign template and start streamlining your marketing workflows today.
 Define your generic campaign creation template.
 Add specific tasks to create channel-specific workflows.
 And add your approvers and observers.
 (Don’t forget to apply these 5 best practices when it comes to adding your marketing approvers to ensure you speed up your process rather than slow it down).

 How you publish the workflow to your team and ensure they use it is a whole other question.
-You may decide to present it in spreadsheet form, publish it on the company intranet, or put it into your marketing operations platform and automate the process.
+You may decide to present it in spreadsheet form, publish it on the company intranet, or put it into your marketing resource management platform and automate the process.

-Simple’s content and marketing operations platform helps enterprise marketing teams to plan, review and optimise their marketing activity to create exceptional customer experiences across all channels.
+Simple’s marketing resource management platform helps enterprise marketing teams to plan, review and optimise their marketing activity to create exceptional customer experiences across all channels.
 Book a Demo to see how it works.